 Examples of people on this list include Jason Dormon and Leo Mintz.While this isn't a list of all male promoters, it does answer the questions "Who are the most famous male promoters?" and "Who are the best male promoters?"

-Donald "Don" King is an American boxing promoter whose career highlights include promoting "The Rumble in the Jungle" and the "Thrilla in Manila".
-King has promoted some of the most prominent names in boxing, including Muhammad Ali, Joe Frazier, George Foreman, Larry Holmes, Mike Tyson, Evander Holyfield, Julio César Chávez, Ricardo Mayorga, Andrew Golota, Bernard Hopkins, Félix Trinidad, Roy Jones, Jr. and Marco Antonio Barrera.
-Almost all of them sued him for defrauding them; King settled most lawsuits for six- to eight-digit pay-offs while managing to avoid a conviction of felony fraud or time in jail. ...more on Wikipedia
+Donald King (born August 20, 1931) is an American boxing promoter known for his involvement in historic boxing matchups.
+He has been a controversial figure, partly due to a manslaughter conviction (later pardoned), and civil cases against him.
+King's career highlights include, among multiple other enterprises, promoting "The Rumble in the Jungle" and the "Thrilla in Manila".
+King has promoted some of the most prominent names in boxing, including Muhammad Ali, Joe Frazier, George Foreman, Larry Holmes, Mike Tyson, Evander Holyfield, Julio César Chávez, Ricardo Mayorga, Andrew Golota, Bernard Hopkins, Félix Trinidad, Roy Jones Jr., Azumah Nelson, Marco Antonio Barrera.
+Some of these boxers ...more on Wikipedia

 Age: Dec. at 33 (1961-1994)